mrtnetwork/blockchain_utils/README.md

 Discover a versatile and powerful cryptographic toolkit, carefully crafted in pure Dart to serve developers, businesses, and blockchain enthusiasts across multiple platforms.
 This package offers a wide array of essential features, including encoding/decoding for various data formats, support for numerous blockchain addresses, robust cryptographic algorithms, mnemonic management, and more – all without relying on external dependencies.
 Whether you're securing private keys, interacting with blockchain networks, or ensuring data integrity, this cross-platform solution simplifies your crypto journey.
 Experience a comprehensive set of tools designed to meet your diverse encoding, cryptography, and blockchain needs on iOS, Android, the web, Linux, and beyond.

 This comprehensive package has been shaped by the influence of several key sources, culminating in its development for Dart.
-The contributing packages include:

 - python [bip_utils](https://github.com/ebellocchia/bip_utils)
 - python [ecdsa](https://github.com/tlsfuzzer/python-ecdsa)